Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: I mean, did you ever consider replicating it?
 It seemed like it had pretty good response online.

 Jason: Yeah, I wanna kick-start it, I really do.
-I do wanna get to a place where I kinda get over that fear of launching a physical product, and I've watched so many people do like Ugmonk, with his, you know, clothing line and his brand and what he's done.
+I do wanna get to a place where I kinda get over that fear of launching a physical product, and I've watched so many people do like Ugmonk, with his clothing line and his brand and what he's done.
 He's such an inspiration, Jeff Sheldon.

 Jason: And I definitely wanna get past that fear of building and manufacturing and selling a physical product, because it's a realm I definitely wanna get into.
 Yeah, I did build a standing desk because there really wasn't anything out there that kinda suited what I wanna do.
 It's kind of the same as web applications, that's why I build solutions for the web because there's not something that exists that does exactly what I wanna do.
 And so I built this standing desk using materials that I already had, and I still use it today.
 It's, I think, the best solution for me, and it seems like a lot of people were interested in it.
 So it's still one of those things I kinda wanna kick-start and see what I can do with a physical product.